valu-digital/wp-testing-tools/README.md

   This can be omitted when just doing wpunit tests.
 - `--wp-composer-file`: The `composer.json` file to use when installing WordPress
-- `--env-file` The .env file to use
+- `--env-file`: The .env file to use
+- The `--wp-composer-file` and `--env-file` arguments are optional and the example is just showing the defaults

 ### `composer.wp-install.json`